 To use the prescriptive path, follow the DOE Zero Energy Ready Home National Program Requirements.
 A registered verifier should submit the prescriptive compliance report after verification that the home meets the challenge.

-IMPORTANT: Raters must email the DOE Zero Energy Ready Home Verification Summary report to email@example.com for builder recognition in the DOE Zero Energy Ready Home program and on the locator tool.
+IMPORTANT: Raters must email the DOE Zero Energy Ready Home Verification Summary report generated by the rating software to email@example.com for builder recognition in the DOE Zero Energy Ready Home program and on the locator tool.

 The DOE Zero Energy Ready Home Policy Record contains a description of 1) issues that have been received and resolved since the release of the last revision of the National Program Requirements, and 2) program updates that have been implemented by DOE but did not result in direct changes to the DOE Zero Energy Ready Home National Program Requirements document.